josstei/vim-tidyterm/README.md

 ## Features

 - Quickly toggle (show/hide) a persistent terminal buffer in Vim or Neovim.
+- Optionally autostart the terminal when Vim/Neovim opens.
+- Configurable terminal position and size.
 - Remembers your previous window and returns you there when hiding the terminal.
 - Compatible with both Vim and Neovim, handling their differences in terminal mode behavior.
 - Simple key mappings for seamless workflow integration.